fdennehy/pands-weekly-tasks/README.md

 I'm currently undertaking the [HDip in Science in Computing in Data Analytics](https://www.gmit.ie/higher-diploma-in-science-in-computing-in-data-analytics) on a part time basis at [ATU](https://www.atu.ie/)

-I have over ten years experience in capital markets consultancy and have spent the past few years working on software delivery and customer success.
-I am undertaking this program to better understand our cients, who are predominantly data scientists and data engineers.
+I have over ten years' experience in capital markets consultancy and have spent the past few years working on software delivery and customer success.
+I am undertaking this program to better understand our clients, who are predominantly data scientists and data engineers.

 ## Acknowledgements

-Special thanks to my lecturer on the Programming and Scripting module, Andrew Beatty, from whom I acquired the skils neccessary to put this project together.
+Special thanks to my lecturer on the Programming and Scripting module, Andrew Beatty, from whom I acquired the skills necessary to put this project together.
 Now I'm going to stand up, strecth and grab myself a cup of tea!